SatelliteApplicationsCatapult/helm-charts/incubator/odc-product-generation/README.md

 ## Job definitions

-Per-mission and per-product work queues can be populated with job definitions either manually or programmatically.
+The work queue can be populated with job definitions either manually or programmatically.

-For all available missions and products see the [relevant section](https://github.com/SatelliteApplicationsCatapult/helm-charts/tree/master/stable/ard-campaign#other-missions-and-products) of this document.

 ### Manual job definition

-The list with key `jobS2` is the work queue for Sentinel-2 ARD work items.
+The list with key `jobProduct` is the work queue for all work items.
 Insert items with e.g.:

 ```bash
 $ kubectl run --namespace $NAMESPACEODCPROD redis-client --rm --tty -i --restart='Never' \